Fairfax Injury Lawyer Brien Roche Addresses Proving Damages

 The defense frequently may offer their own life care planner who may dispute the need for certain items in the future.
 The best way to deal with that type of expert witness is to determine what is the foundation for the opinion and then further to ask the witness if they are wrong as to the need for future equipment, i.e., a wheelchair, then that means the plaintiff will not have a wheelchair when the need arises.

-Another issue in regards to future damages arises where the plaintiff’s symptoms continue but there is no medical proof of how long they will last.
+Another issue in regard to future damages arises where the plaintiff’s symptoms continue but there is no medical proof of how long they will last.
 Under Gwaltney v.
 Reed, 196 Va.
 505, the jury should still be instructed as to these future damages.

 The Poor Plaintiff